bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 ```viml
 set dictionary=/usr/share/dict/words
 ```
-The above is a little difficult to type, I prefer to use the following mapping:
+If that key combination is a little difficult to type, then it may be worthwhile to set the following mapping:

 ```viml
 inoremap <C-k> <C-x><C-k>